aohorodnyk/stl/README.md

 welcome, but keep in mind that this library should stay as simple as possible and as close to the standard library as possible.

 There are many other libraries for Go, that tries to create their own standard library.
-Feel free to check them out.s
+Feel free to check them out.

 ## Goals
 There are the main goals of this library: